Audi R15 TDI: 2009

-In the week running up to the 2009 24 Hours of Le Mans, rivals Peugeot lodged a protest against the R15, claiming that its bodywork did not comply with regulations stating that parts of the bodywork cannot be fitted with the sole purpose of generating downforce.
+In the week leading up to the 2009 24 Hours of Le Mans, rival Peugeot lodged a protest against the R15, claiming that its bodywork did not comply with regulations stating that parts of the bodywork cannot be fitted with the sole purpose of generating downforce.
 However, after the Wednesday free practice session, the ACO rejected Peugeot's protest.
 At the 2009 Le Mans, Audi was unable to continue its winning streak that dated back to 2004.
-The No. 3 R15 ran off at Indianapolis corner in the beginning of the race but eventually finished 17th.
+The No. 3 R15 ran off at Indianapolis Corner at the beginning of the race but eventually finished 17th.
 The No. 2, driven by Luhr, crashed and retired.
-In the evening, the No. 1 Audi lost a lap to the leading Peugeot which was faster, and further technical issues dropped it a full 7 laps down the order.
+In the evening, the No. 1 Audi lost a lap to the leading Peugeot, which was faster, and further technical issues dropped it a full 7 laps down the order.
 The No. 1 Audi clinched a podium finish, finishing in third place.

-Audi announced on 25 August 2009 that two R15s would race at the 2009 Petit Le Mans.
-Both Audis led for approximately 90% of the race but a late spin during the final rain-soaked caution handed the victory to one of the Peugeot 908 HDi FAPs entered by Team Peugeot Total.
+Audi announced on 25 August, 2009, that two R15s would race at the 2009 Petit Le Mans.
+Both Audis led for approximately 90% of the race, but a late spin during the final rain-soaked caution handed the victory to one of the Peugeot 908 HDi FAPs entered by Team Peugeot Total.
 This loss was Audi's first since competing in Petit Le Mans since their initial attempt at Road Atlanta back in 2000.

 R15 TDI Plus (2010)

-In response to losing the 24 Hours of Le Mans and the Petit Le Mans to the Peugeot 908s, Audi updated their R15 for the 2010 season, creating the R15 plus.
-2010 Regulations reduced the size of diesel LMP1 air restrictors and turbocharger boost pressure.
-However, despite this, Audi's engineering team led by Ulrich Baretzky were able to achieve engine power and performance that was comparable to the 2009 powerplant.
-Aerodynamic efficiency was also a major area of focus for 2010.
+In response to losing the 24 Hours of Le Mans and the Petit Le Mans to the Peugeot 908s, Audi updated their R15 for the 2010 season, creating the R15 Plus.
+2010 regulations reduced the size of diesel LMP1 air restrictors and turbocharger boost pressure.
+However, despite this, Audi's engineering team, led by Ulrich Baretzky, was able to achieve engine power and performance that was comparable to the 2009 powerplant.
+Aerodynamic efficiency was also a major area of focus in 2010.
 The frontal area of the car was redesigned to reveal the raw crash structures.
-The front fenders were also lowered in an effort to reduce drag while the concept of air running through the car was abandoned for a more conventional design.
-The air channel that exited to the side of the car was redesigned resulting in a more conventional configuration, and a new headlight concept was introduced.
+The front fenders were also lowered in an effort to reduce drag, while the concept of air running through the car was abandoned for a more conventional design.
+The air channel that exited to the side of the car was redesigned, resulting in a more conventional configuration, and a new headlight concept was introduced.
 Audi stated that they had improved the fuel tank and cooling system as well.